rramnauth2220/cpsc-531-supercollider/README.md

 With this said, the number of transformation methods I decide to have truly depends on how much time I want to dedicate to this portion of the project.
 It's really a matter of finding new transformation ideas and mathematically manipulating the relative distances.

-I've included example tests for each of the transformation methods in the full source code, if you would like to explore these transforms more in isolation rather than in the context of the entire beat-making program.
+I've included example tests for each of the transformation methods in the full source code if you would like to explore these transforms more in isolation rather than in the context of the entire beat-making program.

 ### Mapping Sound to Symbols

 The user specifies in ```~transforms``` which transformations to apply as well as the order by which to apply them on their input beats (```~inBeats```).
-Creating the resulting sequence is accomplished by tranversing the ```~transforms``` array and calling the appropriate transformation based on the current key.
+Creating the resulting sequence is accomplished by traversing the ```~transforms``` array and calling the appropriate transformation based on the current key.

 ```cpp
 // apply transforms and add to outBeats 2D array